 The Neverhood has one scene where Klaymen gets chased around by a giant clawed monster called...a Weasel.

-Eschalon Books One and Two does this in several instances.
+The Eschalon series does this in several instances.
 It ain't a minotaur, it's a Taurax.
 It ain't a giant spider, it's a Phase Hunter.
 It ain't a giant black beetle, it's a Goliath Borehead.

 Justified in Pikmin 2.
 No animals that have Earth names are to be seen, but the captains find loads of treasure - junk, tin cans, toys - and their ship, wanting to sell them, gives them wildly creative, often pretentious names that typically come nowhere near the names we'd use.
 A chestnut is a Seed of Greed, a juicer is a Merciless Extractor, red tape is Furious Adhesive...